 Outside air is required for mobile home installs and in some jurisdictions.
-Refer to Listing & Code Approvals on page 6, Mobile Home Installation on page 23 of the installation manual and Appliance Set-up on page 20 of the installation manual.
+Refer to "Listing & Code Approvals", "Mobile Home Installation" and "Appliance Set-up".
 Also refer to local building codes.

 I am seeing sparks coming out of my pipe (termination cap) outside is this safe?